Galardo420/league_killer/README.md

 # League Killer
-An app that allow you to quit League of Legends without waiting for timer to expire.
+An app that allows you to quit League of Legends without waiting for timer to expire.

 # Download